ROCm/HIP/docs/how-to/hip_porting_guide.rst

 compiler.
 Tools that call ``hipcc`` must ensure the compiler options are appropriate for the target compiler.

-``hipconfig`` is a helpful tool in identifying the current systems platform, compiler and runtime.
+``hipconfig`` is a helpful tool for identifying the current system's platform, compiler and runtime.
 It can also help set options appropriately.
 As an example, ``hipconfig`` can provide a path to HIP, in Makefiles: